 The information provided here will complement wider support for teaching continuity, details available from the Teaching Continuity webpages.

-The University is aiming for a hybrid teaching approach in response to restrictions imposed by the COVID-19 pandemic during Academic Year 2020-21.
+The University adopted a hybrid teaching approach in response to restrictions imposed by the COVID-19 pandemic during Academic Year 2020-21.
 Many colleagues are continuing to incorporate hybrid teaching into their practice.
 Hybrid teaching does not assume either a fundamentally on-campus or fundamentally online model, but is designed for easy student transition between the two.
 Hybrid teaching will consist of a mixture of digital and on campus activities, where students may be able to attend on campus sessions, digitally in the same time zone, or digitally in a different time zone.

-The IAD are supporting the development of hybrid teaching in a number of ways and we have put together this page to provide a single overview of support from the IAD.
+The IAD are supporting hybrid teaching in a number of ways and we have put together this page to provide a single overview of support from the IAD.